babuvt-labs/SQL-Migration/Scripts/CMF_DMS_SQLandSKUAssessmentsCombo_v1.2.2/PowerShell_Cli.md

-# Azure DMS: Elastic Pools SKU Recommendation with PowerShell & CLI
+# Azure DMS: Elastic Pools SKU Recommendation with PowerShell & CLI.

 This guide explains how to use **Azure Database Migration Service (DMS)** to generate **Elastic Pool SKU recommendations** using Azure PowerShell or Azure CLI.